rajsha72/ignite25-PREL13-observe-manage-and-scale-agentic-ai-apps-with-azure-ai-foundry/docs/core-labs/3-customization/31-basic-finetuning.md

 - Fine-tuning embeds specific behaviors, tone, and domain expertise directly into model weights for consistent outputs
 - Training data quality matters more than quantity - aim for diverse, high-quality examples demonstrating desired behavior
 - Token analysis and validation prevent costly training errors and optimize for both quality and cost efficiency

+!!! note "Next Step"
+    Done running the basic finetuning notebook? **Leave the notebook running** and proceed forward with [distillation.](./33-distill-finetuning.md)